Umamaheswari-gude/full-stack-application/README.md

 - Implemented the github action workflow for the application.

 - Added Features:
-- Implemented dockerfile for frontend and backend services.
+- Implemented docker compose file for frontend and backend services.
 - Implemented networks in the compose.
 - Updated the github action workflow through commands.
 - Added health checks to frontend and backend services.
 - Updated the base image and reduced the size of the images.
-- Added build command for frontend in guthub action workflow.
+- Added build command for frontend in github action workflow.
 - Removed the build step in frontend dockerfile.

 ## Prerequisites